 How to Better Manage Your Remote Workforce

 Working with a remote team can be tricky.
 The lack of face-to-face communicationmight make employees feel isolated and disconnected, which can have a negative impact on their commitment and productivity.
 Before starting a project with a distant team, ensure that they have the right device and postpaid plans to stay connected.
-Here are a few other strategies to boost productivity and engagement and keep the work flowing effectively.
+Here are a few other strategies to boost productivity and engagement and keep the work flowing effectively. tracking work from home

 Track Work Output